Once you start roasting broccoli, you’ll never go back.

 *If you don’t have shallots or don’t feel like adding them, feel free to skip them.
 You can also substitute the cooking wine with sake.

 Start off by preheating the oven to 425 degrees F. Cut the broccoli crowns into smaller pieces, so that they resemble little trees.
 Make sure all the pieces are around the same size.
 In a small saucepan, heat the miso paste, honey, mirin, and cooking wine (but not the sesame oil) on medium low heat, constantly stirring with a whisk.
 Heat until the miso paste is dissolved.
 Remove the paste from the stove and swirl in the sesame oil.
-In a large bowl, toss the broccoli with the miso sauce.
+In a large bowl, toss the broccoli and smashed garlic with the miso sauce.
 Make sure that all the pieces are coated with the sauce.
 Line a tray (or 2) with foil and spread out the broccoli in a single layer.
 Roast in the oven until browned, about 40 minutes.